 Identity Domain/sub domain Description References (TK) Technology Knowledge The subject matter of knowledge sourced from the educational curriculum into subjects and subject matter content.
 Vocational education is divided into three groups of subjects, namely normative, adaptive and productive.
 Everything must have content in scrutiny in the field of expertise.
 (AK) Andragogy Knowledge The ability to manage learning in theory and practice-oriented to maturity and independence.
 This is relevant to 21st-century learning.
-The knowledge about how to use technology in (CK) Content Knowledge learning needs in theory and practice.
+(CK) Content Knowledge The knowledge about how to use technology in learning needs in theory and practice.
 In vocational education tools based technology in the discussion of this domain.
 (WK) Work Knowledge The knowledge of what work is needed and what competencies are needed.
-The teacher's experience in the job is a determinant of success to be transferred to students.
-[35, 41-47] (ACK) Andragogy Content Knowledge The knowledge about how to represent and formulate the subject easily understood by students.
+The teacher's (ACK) Andragogy Content Knowledge The knowledge about how to represent and formulate the subject easily understood by students.
 Models, methods, strategies, and techniques become ways of packaging learning.
 (TAK) Technology Andragogy Knowledge The knowledge about technology that can help andragogy such as investigations or inventions in the construction of vocational knowledge.
 (TWK) Technology Work Knowledge The knowledge about how technology in the workplace is packaged in learning and support knowledge construction.
 (WCK) Technology Work Knowledge The knowledge about how to work content can be constructed.